-Health Care Coverage Life and AD&D Insurance LTD Optional Coverage Spending Accounts Legal Plan, Hospital Indemnity, and Accident Plan Your Family Member Gains Bo enefits Eligibility Du e to a Work Si tuation Change They: Start a job Have a change in work schedule employment) Are transferred to a different work rt-time to full-t ime If you and/or your family members become covered under another employer's plans, you can change your medical plan option and/or make these changes under the Medical, Dental, and Vision Plans: Drop your coverage Drop coverage for your spouse or domestic partner Drop coverage for any affected children You can enroll in, increase, decrease or drop coverage in either of these plans: Employee Life and AD&D Insurance or Dependent Life Insurance You can increase or decrease your LTD Plan coverage Health Care Spending Account You can stop or decrease contributions, if your family member starts a new job.
+Health Care Coverage Life and AD&D Insurance LTD Optional Coverage Spending Accounts Legal Plan, Hospital Indemnity, and Accident Plan Your Family Member Gains Be They: Start a job Have a change in work schedule employment) Are transferred to a different work (for example, from pa If you and/or your family members become covered under another employer's plans, you can change your medical plan option and/or make these changes under the Medical, Dental, and Vision Plans: Drop your coverage Drop coverage for your spouse or domestic partner Drop coverage for any affected children You can enroll in, increase, decrease or drop coverage in either of these plans: Employee Life and AD&D Insurance or Dependent Life Insurance You can increase or decrease your LTD Plan coverage Health Care Spending Account You can stop or decrease contributions, if your family member starts a new job.
 You can't change your election if he or she has a change in work status or work site transfer, whether or not they have a change in eligibility.
 In those situations, you can't change contributions Dependent Care Spending Account You can start or increase contributions, except when your family member has a change in work status or work site transfer, whether or not they have a change in eligibility.
 In those situations, you can't change contributions.
 Enroll yourself if you're not already covered; Add coverage for your spouse/domestic partner; Add coverage for any eligible children; Drop coverage for yourself; Drop coverage for your spouse/domestic partner; Drop coverage for any eligible children